Coding-Void/Extreme-Golfing/README.md

 # Extreme-Golfing

 This is a simple golf game where your goal is to complete each level without rage quitting or skipping the level.
 There are a total of six courses, with music for some of the levels.
 This game was made using Unity, which I started learning about a couple of months ago.
 Since I only know C# on Unity and Java on Neatbeans, I decided to make this short game for my submission.
-Please enjoy. :)
+Please enjoy this short game. :)

 - All music, code, and visual assets in this game are created by me